djoshea/synaptome/README.md

 ### Fields

-    ft : ntrain x number of features, rowwise matrix of feature vecotrs ftname : list of feature names
+    ft : ntrain x number of features, rowwise matrix of feature vectors

+    ftname : list of feature names

 ### Functions

-    ds = addfeature(ds, ftdat, name)
+#### `ds = addfeature(ds, ftdat, name)`

-	Adds a new feature to ds, where ftdat is an array of scalar values for that feature column for each of the ntrain synapses, and name is a unique string used to refer to that feature.
+Adds a new feature columnn to ds

+        ftdat : array of scalar values for the feature column for each of the ntrain synapses

+        name : unique string used to refer to that feature

-    [ftmat idx] = getfeature(ds, names);
+#### `[ftmat idx] = getfeature(ds, names)`

 Retrieves a vector or matrix of values for each synapse for one or more features by name.

-	names is either a string or an array of strings ftmat is either a vector or matrix of feature values for all synapses idx is the column index into the feature matrix (ds.ft) at which each named feature was found
+	names : either a string or an array of strings

+	ftmat : either a vector or matrix of feature values for all synapses

+	idx : column index into the feature matrix (ds.ft) at which each named feature was found

 Feature Scatter Plots
 ---------------------